IBMStreams/samples/General/SensorMonitor/README.md

 # Run the application:

 ## Basic application that doesn't connect to IBM Event Streams
-Build with Streams Studio, Atom, or using the Makefile, then run the `SensorMonitorMain_NoMHub` application.
+Build with Streams Studio, VS Code, or using the Makefile, then run the `SensorMonitorMain_NoMHub` application.
 - Optional Parameters:
     - `window_size_in_seconds`: Duration of the rolling average, default is 15 second rolling average of each sensor's data.
     -  `numSensors`: Number of sensors to simulate.